Bunli

 Advanced Type Utilities

-// Get all command options as a union
+// All registered command names as a union

 Configuration